get_started.Rmd

 elements to the study settings:

-In addition to these required elements there are two additional inputs:
+In addition to these required elements there are three additional inputs:

 contribA <- setContributor(